 The NordFuel refinery would employ a significant number of people locally, generate electricity flexibly and produce 65.000 tonnes of ethanol for transport every year.
-The refinery would also have the capacity to produce 250 GWh of biogas each year, which would make it the biggest producer of biogas in the Nordic countries.
+The refinery would also have the capacity to produce 150 GWh of biogas each year, which would make it one of the largest producer of biogas in the Nordic countries.

 Haapavesi is an excellent location for a biorefinery

-The plan is to build the new biorefinery next to the Haapavesi thermal power plant in Eskolanniemi.
+The plan is to build the new biorefinery next to the Kanteleen Voima’s power plant in Eskolanniemi.
 Good transport links and the availability of raw materials make Haapavesi an excellent location for a biorefinery.
-Haapavesi is located within 100–160 kilometres of four ports (Kalajoki, Kokkola, Pietarsaari and Raahe) and is surrounded by forested lands.
+Haapavesi is located within 100-150 kilometres radius of significant forest areas and remarkable number of production facilities, whose by-products NordFuel utilizes in its production.
+The location is also excellent (100-130 km) to four ports (Kalajoki, Kokkola, Pietarsaari and Raahe), through which bioethanol can be supplied to the markets.

 The area already has the infrastructure needed by the new industry.
 Ready production environment includes e.g. 5 hectare biofuel terminal, the district heating and cooling network covering the site, existing production buildings, office, maintenance and controlling facilities as well as connections to the power grid and waterways.

 Growing need for biofuels and new technologies